CheckPointSW-Community/CPX-2025-automation-ws/README.md

 Go to  Web Smart Console **"admin/Cpwins1!"**, see the changes applied by Ansible.
 <br>![image](https://github.com/user-attachments/assets/4bc15524-1d4d-4e21-9ea7-dec2d867483c)

-3. Re-run the playbook myobject-playbook.yml, you will see that the modules are **idempotent**, as your ansible code is equal to the reality no change is made and ansible responds with ok
+3. Re-run the playbook **myobject-playbook.yml**, you will see that the modules are **idempotent**.
+Since your ansible code is equal to the reality. no change is made and ansible responds with ok
 ```bash
 ansible-playbook myobject-playbook.yml -i inventory.yml
 ```
 ![image](https://github.com/user-attachments/assets/173dea57-bcab-4ecc-9eb3-188875f48977)

 4. Change the color to your object in **myobjects/main.yml** and re-run the playbook, notice that the status reported for the task is "changed: [R82mgmt]".